-Au Pied de Cochon’s newest sugar shack has opened in the Mirabel region!
-This second location, “la cabane d’à côté”, is serving simple but classic, and very well-made Quebec country cuisine.
+Au Pied de Cochon’s newest sugar shack has opened in the Mirabel region.
+This second location, “la cabane d’à côté”, is serving simple but classic, and very well-made Quebec country cuisine and offers a continuous country-dining experience all year long!

 “Because everyone always talks about ‘the house next door’, we figured that by calling this new sugar shack la cabane d’à côté, it would also work, and it does.
 We bought the property six months ago and have been working on this project ever since, so I’ve really been looking forward to the opening,” says Vincent Dion Lavallée, co-owner of this venture.
 The two other co-owners are Martin Picard and Marc Beaudin (au Pied de Cochon, and its nearby Cabane à Sucre), but it’s the charming Vincent who is in charge of this new project.
 Not only had Vincent worked at au Pied de Cochon for some years, but in recent years, he has been the chef at La Cabane à Sucre.
 “We had the opportunity to buy the land next to the cabin which includes an orchard of maple trees which in turn, means more taps for syrup.
 When we explored the property, we saw what a beautiful location it was and decided to build another sugar shack, but this time we wanted it to be completely different.
 This is about enjoying ourselves and doing things well.
 Our goal is to produce at least 50% of our own food and become a place that is known for serving rustic, country cuisine.”